hehe666666/Death-Reduces-Life-Mod/README.md

 Death reduces health.
 This is a Minecraft Mod that reduces maximum health by 2 points upon death.
 After version 1.1.0, **save will be deleted** when the maximum health is 0

+**If your save is deleted due to this mod, the mod author is not responsible.**